Art and Design

 Researching and Recording Digital Arts

 This module is designed to give you an introduction to the use of digital arts at the University.
 During this introduction, you will get tuition in the use of computers, photography and digital editing software.
 You will use these skills to develop a digital portfolio (website) related to your continuation route.
+You will be encouraged not only to use the conventional tools of digital art but also to explore the potential of digital work to produce more experimental approaches.

 Additional modules include: